Name: Carie Weeks - Associate Director of Admission

 From the first students and families I worked with as an Admission Counselor, I fell in love with the relationships built and the opportunities I’ve had to help students realize their higher education dreams at a university that both challenges and supports them.
-I am especially passionate about working with students who are the first in their families to attend college, and I find the energy of high school and college students as they discover their passions to be energizing.
+I am especially passionate about working with students who are the first in their families to attend college, and I find the energy of high school and college students as they discover their passions to be invigorating.
 I feel blessed to work where I do and to provide guidance for students and families at a very exciting but also challenging time of their lives.

 Where is your favorite place on campus?